 We respect and welcome our similarities and differences.

-We don’t tolerate people who behave like a Dickhead, so please leave anyone who might at home, along with any offensive signage, slogans, clothing, costumes.
-Offensive verbal comments, aggression, violence, intimidation, harassment or assault of any kind – to anyone – is never OK.
+If you behave like a Dickhead, this place isn’t for you.
+If you have a mate who behaves like a Dickhead, please leave them at home, along with any offensive signage, slogans, clothing, costumes, etc. Offensive verbal comments, aggression, violence, intimidation, harassment or assault of any kind – to anyone – is never OK.
 We work closely with Victoria Police and others to look after the haven here.
 We eject and/or charge people behaving like a Dickhead.

 Looking after yourself and others means respecting consent; we can only freely agree to something if we are able to express our thoughts in a clear, calm way.
 Consent is not the absence of a No – it’s the presence of a Yes.
 Consent is given by opting in – not by being silent.
 Once consent is given it can be withdrawn at any time.